-Broadview Psychology has a program evaluation team that coordinates regular and ongoing program evaluation.
+Broadview Psychology has a program evaluation team headed by Dr. Vaunam Venkadasalam, that coordinates ongoing evaluation of our clinic, as well as evaluation of particular time-limited services.
 Residents will meet with this team to choose a program evaluation project using existing data or by collecting new data.
 They may engage in a process or summative evaluation of any of our primarily DBT or CBT services.

-Broadview Psychology places an emphasis on supervision and provides weekly supervision to all clinicians, not solely trainees.
+Broadview Psychology places an emphasis on supervision and provides weekly supervision to all trainees and consultation to all registered clinicians.
 Residents will receive a minimum of 1 hour of weekly individual supervision with a registered psychologist, and 2 hours of weekly group consultation/supervision at DBT consultation team meetings.
 They will also receive supervision on an as needed basis with primary supervisors, co-facilitators of groups and with colleagues.
 Supervisors will be available at all times for emergency consultation.
 Supervision will occur through discussions of clinical, professional and ethical questions and issues, and the review of session recordings.

-Supervision training for residents:
+Supervision opportunities for residents:

-Residents will have the opportunity to supervise a graduate student or a behaviour therapist during the second half of the year.
+Residents will have the opportunity to supervise a more junior clinician during the second half of the year.
 They will also provide consultation to any members of the clinical team both formally through consultation team meetings and informally through ongoing collaboration on cases.